The Democratic Republic of the Congo (capital: Kinshasa) should not be confused with the Republic of the Congo (capital: Brazzaville)

 The original international connection with Zambia remains open for freight.
 That with Angola reopened in 2018 after a long period of closure of the Benguela Railway.
 There are no regular international passenger services, but a luxury cruise train operates on a route connecting Tanzania and Angola via Zambia and the Democratic Republic of the Congo.

 A metre gauge railway, a lone survivor of the original portage routes along the Congo river, runs from Kisangani to Ubundu, a distance of about 125km.
-SNCC operates mixed (passenger and freight) trainst connecing with river boats at Kisangani.
+SNCC operates mixed (passenger and freight) trains connecting with river boats at Kisangani.

-Also in 2023, a feasibility study was initiated for a new standard gauge line from a connection with the existing network at Kindu to Gitega in Burundi.
+Also in 2025, technical studies were repoorted complete for the DRC section of a new standard gauge electrified line, connecting with the existing network at Kindu and running to Gitega in Burundi.

 Photo image by Redhonda from Wikimedia Commons